rstacruz/til-2020/posts/2018/arch-linux-installation-summarized.md

 <!-- {.-literate-style} -->

 Mount the EFI partition to `/mnt/boot`.
+This is where the bootloader will be installed.

 ```sh
 mkdir /mnt/boot